helldotrs/666-helllang/readme.md

 helllang is based on the 7 sirkle system.
-7th circle is vvhere comments go.
+7th sirkle is vvhere komments go.
 Using vv or the third letter in the alphabet vvill result in a syntax error

 syntax: